What Is Composite Decking?

-Building a new deck is one of the best investments Mid-Missouri homeowners can make.
-A well-built deck extends your living space, boosts your home’s value, and gives you a spot to enjoy everything from Mizzou game-day cookouts to quiet summer evenings.
-But the first big decision you will face is the material: composite deck vs wood.
+Building a new deck is one of the smartest investments you can make as a Mid-Missouri homeowner.
+A well-built deck adds usable living space, increases your home’s value, and gives you a place to enjoy everything from weekend cookouts to quiet evenings outdoors.
+But the first big decision — composite deck vs wood — can feel overwhelming.

-Composite decking boards are manufactured from a blend of wood fibers, recycled plastics, and binding agents.
-The result is a board that looks like wood but resists rot, insects, and moisture far better than natural lumber.
+Composite decking boards are made from a blend of wood fibers, recycled plastics, and binding agents.
+The result is a board that mimics the look of wood but resists rot, insects, and moisture far better than natural lumber.

 Major composite brands available through Mid-Missouri suppliers include: